development-ancient/mattermost-app-pagerduty/README.md

 Variable definition

-PROJECT: in case of executing the project with docker using the ``.build.sh`` this variable will be used for the name of the container
+- PROJECT: In case of executing the project with docker using the ``.build.sh`` this variable will be used for the name of the container

-PORT: port number on which the PagerDuty integration is listening
+- PORT: Port number on which the PagerDuty integration is listening

-HOST: PagerDuty API integration usage url
+- HOST: PagerDuty API integration usage URL

 * Finally, the project must be executed.